Betty Huntley-Wright: Personal life

 Huntley-Wright was twice married and twice divorced.
-Her first husband was the French actor-manager Claude Sainval (1911–94; original name: Claude McConnel).
-Her second was the British actor John Arnatt (1917–99).
+Her first husband was the French actor-manager Claude Sainval (original name: Claude McConnel).
+Her second was the British actor John Arnatt.

 Together with her daughter, the actress Bridget McConnel, Huntley-Wright developed her interest in antique thimbles into a business, forming a collectors club, the Thimble Society of London, in 1981.
 They also ran a small antiques business in London, trading at various times in the West End, Portobello Road and Chelsea.

-She died of heart disease in Camden, London, in 1993, aged 81.
+She died of heart disease in Camden, London, in 1993, at the age of 81.